AverageAlpacaLover/Easy-mod-list-HTML-viewer-for-Minecrat-modpacks/README.md

 ## Usage
 <ul>
   <li>Create a txt file with specific structure.</li>
-  <li>Don't forget to put mods .webp to "modIcons" folder under the same name as the mod name.</li>
+  <li>Don't forget to put mods images to "modIcons" folder under the same name as the mod name without any file extensions (.png .webp etc.).</li>
   <li>Open the Html and choose list with mods file in the top right corner.</li>
 </ul>
 <br />